 Caliber staff may assist in administering medication (prescription or over-the-counter) only once the School has a medication authorization form signed by the child's parent and physician.
-If your child needs to take medication at School (even Tylenol or cold medicine), please ask the Front Office Teamfor a copy of this form and the corresponding Administration of Medications Policy in the Caliber School's Student Services Policy Manual which is available at the School office and online.
+If your child needs to take medication at school (even Tylenol or cold medicine), please ask the Front Office Team for a copy of this form and the corresponding Administration of Medications Policy which is located within the Caliber Schools Student Services Policy Manual which is available at the School office and online.

-Bring the completed form to the Front Office Team at your child's school along with the medication and prescription.
+Bring the completed form to the main office staff at your child's school along with the medication and prescription.
 You must keep the medication in its original packaging from the pharmacy.
-The Front Office Team will administer medication to your child or appoint a designee to administer medication if he/she is unavailable.
+The main office staff will administer medication to your child or appoint a designee to administer medication if he/she is unavailable.
 Caliber Schools will keep a record of every time your child receives medication.
-If a student has any medication in their possession that has not been documented, we will hold it at the front office until a parent/guardian can be contacted.
+If a student has any medication in their possession that has not been documented we will hold it at the front office until a parent/guardian can be contacted.